Dynamics in an exact solvable quantum magnet: benchmark for quantum computer

+{\textit{Conclusion.---}}The propagation speed of the information is a key problem in many-body dynamics, quantum computation and black hole evolution.
+In this letter, we study the characteristics of quasiparticle propagation and the information scrambling process in the system by using the $J_1$-$J_2$ Heisenberg model as an example.
+The results show that the competition between nn and nnn will not destroy the defining features of QW, however, it does change how magnon diffuses in the system so much as to accelerate the propagation of information.
+In addition, we show that OTOCs and the butterfly velocity can be well used to depict the competition between nn and nnn within the system and the corresponding propagation behavior.
+Finally, we realize digital quantum simulation of QW on IBM quantum processors.

-To facilitate the repetition of our experiment results, we selected the smallest IBM 5-qubit superconducting quantum circuit.
-Besides, detailed instructions on the quantum circuit coding and IBM quantum computer operating approach are given in the mainbody of manuscript, so that readers of this letter (including a general audience without professional knowledge in physics) could use the programmable quantum computers without difficulty.
-We hope that by doing so, quantum computer, which still remains an unattainable mirage to the general public, will gradually step down from the altar and find its way into millions of households.
+To facilitate the repetition of our experimental results, we choose the smallest IBM 5-qubit processor.
+Besides, a detailed logic gate design and specific experimental process are given in the text and supplementary materials.
+Therefore, readers of this letter, with or without formal training in physics, can learn how to use programmable quantum computers.
+We hope that by doing so, quantum computer, which still remains an unattainable mirage to the general public, will gradually step down from the altar and find its way into millions of households.\\

+{\textit{Note added.--}}After the completion of this work, we notice that Google has recently conducted a relevant research on OTOCs and information scrambling via 53-qubits~\cite{XMi2021}.
+Besides, IBM has increased the number of programmable qubits to 127~\cite{IBM127news}.
+The rapid progress in supporting technology will help verify the theory in this letter and facilitate further exploration in large-scale quantum magnets.\\

 {\textit{Acknowledgements.--}}This work was supported by the NSFC (Grants No. 11704132), the NSAF (Grant No. U1830111), the Natural Science Foundation of Guangdong Province (No. 2021A1515012350), the KPST of Guangzhou (Grant No. 201804020055).
 G.Z.X. and X.D.H. contributed equally to this work.